 - What needs the most improvement?
 Where should the writer focus when they re-write?

 - Answer the Writer's Evaluation questions

 Basic Outline of Reading Response Paper

 See full instructions in "How to Write a Reading Response Paper with Sample Essays."

-1. Introduce the Subject: Get readers attention and introduce subject through a story, statistics, current event, vivid description, personal experience, or other introduction that helps the reader understand the issue.
+1. Introduce the Subject: Get readers' attention and introduce the subject through a story, statistics, current event, vivid description, personal experience, or other introduction that helps the reader understand the issue.